Developing infographics to communicate COVID-19 rapid review conclusions in South Africa

 Objectives: To develop infographics of rapid reviews to aid access for healthcare professionals to reliable, high-quality evidence to inform decisions around COVID-19 management in SA.

 Methods: We collaborated with a graphic designer to create relevant infographics from rapid reviews.
 Infographic topics were prioritised in consultation with the NEML-MAC on COVID-19 Therapeutics.
 We worked with the designer to ensure correct content and readability.
 The final graphics were sent to the NEML-MAC on COVID-19 Therapeutics members for a final content check and sign off.
 Infographics were then shared with the NDoH and uploaded on their website (https://www.health.gov.za/covid-19-rapid-reviews/).

-Results: Four infographics of rapid reviews were developed for the use of baricitnib (figure 1), inhaled corticosteroids (figure 2), oral corticosteroids (figure 3) and ivermectin (figure 4) to treat COVID-19.
-These were shared on the NDoH website, social media and among academic networks.
-A COVID-19 in- and outpatient management algorithm infographic is also currently under development.
+Results: Four infographics of rapid reviews were developed for the use of baricitinib (Figure 1), inhaled corticosteroids (Figure 2), oral corticosteroids (Figure 3) and ivermectin (Figure 4) to treat COVID-19.
+These were shared on the NDoH website, on social media and among academic networks.
+A COVID-19 inpatient and outpatient management algorithm infographic is also currently under development.

 Conclusions: It is important to translate research into digestible information packages for healthcare professionals to access and be able to use.
-The use of infographics is a useful means to communicate these findings in an understandable and readable product which can be shared easily and widely.
+Infographics are a useful means to communicate these findings in an understandable and readable product which can be shared easily and widely.